Belton, Texas: History

 Belton and Bell County have been the site of human habitation since at least 6000 BCE.
 Evidence of early inhabitants, including campsites, kitchen middens and burial mounds from the late prehistoric era have been discovered in the Stillhouse Hollow Lake and Belton Lake areas.
 The earliest identifiable inhabitants were the Tonkawa, who traditionally followed buffalo by foot.
 Belton was also home to the Lipan Apache, Wacos, Nadaco, Kiowas and Comanche.
-By the 1840s most tribes had been pushed out by settlements, but skirmishes with the Comanche existed until the early 1870s.
+By the 1840s most tribes had been pushed out by settlements, but skirmishes with the Comanche continued until the early 1870s.

-Belton was first settled 1850 and named Nolanville, taking the name of nearby Nolan Springs which were named for Texan explorer Philip Nolan.
+Belton was first settled 1850 and named Nolanville, taking the name of nearby Nolan Springs which were named after the Texan explorer Philip Nolan.
 In 1851, it changed its name to Belton after being named the county seat of newly created Bell County named after Peter Hansborough Bell, the Governor of Texas at that time.
 In 1860, the population was 300, the largest in the county.
 During the run up to the civil war, Belton had a large pro-Union minority.
-A Whig Party paper and anti-secession paper called "The Independent" was published there and the city voted overwhelmingly for Sam Houston for governor, who was strongly against Texas secession.
+A Whig Party anti-secession newspaper called "The Independent" was published there and the city voted overwhelmingly for Sam Houston for governor, who was strongly against Texas secession.
 Nonetheless, in 1861 Bell County voted for secession and many residents fought in the Confederate Army.
 After the civil war, Belton experienced unrest.
 Several pro-union sympathizers were lynched in 1866 and Federal troops were called in to protect the Federal Judge serving in the city.
 After Reconstruction, the city, close to a major feeder of the Chisholm Trail, served as growing business center for the region.